Solid Waste Permits

 Last Content Update:

-Please carefully review the information on this page before contacting the Lebanon Solid Waste Facility or visiting your local clerk's office.
+Please carefully review the information on this page before contacting the Lebanon Solid Waste Facility.

-- Lebanon/West Lebanon, NH (online OR in person at Lebanon City Hall for $10).
+- Lebanon/West Lebanon, NH (online OR in person at Lebanon Solid Waste Facility by appointment only for $10).

 - Orford, NH (online only)